 The Frederick C. Branch Leadership Scholarship is for students interested in pursuing a Marine option NROTC Scholarship to one of 17 HBCUs, including Dillard University and Xavier University of Louisiana.
 Please reference the following link for further details:

 If you are interested in applying for the Frederick C. Branch Leadership Scholarship at Dillard or Xavier, please contact the unit at email@example.com.
-The submission deadline for the 2019-2020 school year is July 15th, 2019.

 In-house scholarships are available to outstanding Tulane NROTC College Program midshipmen that attend Tulane University.
 Following each semester, the unit staff evaluates and makes recommendations regarding eligible College Programmers to the Commanding Officer, who then awards scholarships to selected students that can be applied to the previous semester.
 Awards are substantial, with selected midshipmen receiving an average of $25,000, and the unit routinely awards over $100,000 annually.
 To be eligible for these scholarships, the student at a minimum must be in good standing, have at least a 2.5 GPA, and be within physical readiness standards.
 Other criteria may apply.